tomas4/grid-correl-atcor/README.md

        lambda_i   Tykhonov regularization parameter (v.surf.bspline)
                   default: 0.1
 ```
-*Older releases of i.grid.correl.atcor.py with some additional documentation can be found at: [This Dropbox link](https://www.dropbox.com/s/st5b4p5nkmn8t3k/i.grid.correl.atcor.html?dl=0).
-(No sign-up required, just close the pop up, but due to changes in Dropbox site you now need to download the html file and open it in browser for it to be rendered.)*
+*Older releases of i.grid.correl.atcor.py with some additional documentation can be found at [this Dropbox link](https://www.dropbox.com/s/st5b4p5nkmn8t3k/i.grid.correl.atcor.html?dl=0).
+(No sign-up required, just close the pop up - but due to changes in Dropbox site you now need to download the html file and open it in browser for it to be rendered if you are not signed in.)*
 * * *
 ## L2A_grass_atcor.sh
 This Bash script allows using the script *i.grid.correl.atcor.py* on Sentinel-2 imagery without starting grass manually and process the whole set of bands of L2A Sentinel-2 product in one run.
 It needs set of input files created using *L2A_vrt-img.sh* script and the reference image already stored in PERMANENT mapset of the location used.
 Before first use make sure to edit user settings directly within the code.